Q. Why did Cisco develop the Cisco Visual Networking Index

 A. The Cisco

 ® VNI began in 2006.
 In that year, the company published its report internally, but also shared the forecast and projections with customers and prospects.
 Based on global service providers’ interest in the initial report, Cisco began releasing these findings publicly in 2007.

 Q. What is the methodology behind the Cisco VNI Forecast?

 A. The forecast relies on analyst projections for Internet users, broadband connections, video subscribers, mobile connections, and Internet application adoption.
 Our trusted analyst forecasts come from SNL Kagan, Ovum, Ookla Speedtest.net, IDC, IHS, Future Source, Gartner, AMI, Strategy Analytics, Dell’Oro, Synergy, comScore, Nielsen, Media Partners Asia, Maravedis, and a variety of other sources.

 In addition, a number of service providers share network traffic data and trends with Cisco, and this data is used to validate and adjust the usage assumptions underlying the forecast model.

 Q. Have there been any methodological changes since the last forecast update?

-A. The following enhancements have been incorporated into the methodology since the last update:
+A. There have been no substantial changes to the methodology since the last update.